JustinHtay/coursegraph/README.md

 Most of the Javascript can be found in /resources/js, the CSS in /resources/css, and the raw JSON data in /resources/json.

-MATLAB scripts that I wrote to generate the nodes and edges can be found in /resources/json/jsonlab-1.,1 although they make use of functions not in Octave.
+MATLAB scripts that I wrote to generate the nodes and edges can be found in /resources/json/jsonlab-1.1, although they aren't working for me in Octave.